anote-ai/btt-anote1a/FINAL_WRITEUP.md

 ### Initial Confusion & Iteration

 Our team initially struggled with the scope and requirements.
-The project brief was comprehensive but we didn't fully grasp the interconnections between components until we started building.
+The project brief was comprehensive but we did not fully grasp the interconnections between components until we started building.
 This taught us that **clarity comes through doing** - we learned by iterating.

 **Early Mistakes:**
 - Underestimated data preprocessing complexity
-- Didn't understand RAG architecture initially
+- Did not understand RAG architecture initially
 - Unclear on evaluation metrics until Week 2

 **How We Adapted:**